 Systemic criticisms like these should continue but headlines and coverage that suggest processing might somehow be responsible for making vegan food bad for the planet should not.
 It’s not the processing.
 It’s the animals.

-Jenny is the Managing Editor of Sentient Media.
-Her previous food and climate reporting has been published by The Guardian, Vox, Sierra magazine, Undark and Popular Mechanics.
+Jenny is the Managing Editor of Sentient Media and an award-winning food and climate journalist.
+Her previous reporting has been published by The Guardian, Vox, The Washington Post, New York Magazine, Undark and Popular Mechanics, among others.
+You can send story ideas and tips to [email protected].